NOAA-GFDL/HPC-ME/ppp/README.md

 ```

 Here,
-- `--writable-tmpfs` allows files in the container to be editable, but temporarily (as long as the container is running); once the container stops running, changes are reverted (????)
+- `--writable-tmpfs` allows files in the container to be editable, but temporarily (as long as the container is running)
 - `--bind` mounts that
 - `ro` refers to `read-only`, so that data files are not corrupted in any way.